jokio/games-integration/README.md

 Optional Parameters:
 ```
-Nick - Users nickname, to be same as your portal, otherwise there will be auto-generated nick like Jok32952
+Nick - Users nickname, otherwise there will be auto-generated nick like Jok32952
 Gender - for avatar, default is unknown
 ```